fogine/blog/content/blog/blog-comments-via-github.md

 At this point I got an idea - since I host this blog on [GitHub](https://github.com/fogine/blog), I could create a comment system which would integrate with `GitHub Issues`.
 When somebody comments on my blog I'd use `GitHub API` to create an issue and store the discussion there.
 For my target audience this would be ideal solution!
-It turned out that there is already a `GitHub widget` for that!
+It turned out that there is already a `GitHub widget` for that.
 It's called [utterances](https://github.com/utterance/utterances).

 ## TLDR;
 ________
-Here is how it works:
+### Here is how it works:

 - You as a blog owner install [Utterances GitHub App](https://github.com/apps/utterances) on the GitHub repository that hosts comments.
 - You as a blog owner include simple script where you want the comments to load: